RDC client requirements for Terminal Services Web Access

 Information for non-administrators

-If you are not an administrator, contact the system administrator if you have problems when you use TS Web Access.
+If you aren't an administrator, contact the system administrator if you have problems when you use TS Web Access.
 For example, the system administrator can help you obtain and install an updated version of the RDC client.

-- Depending on your version of Windows Server, visit one of the following:
+Depending on your version of Windows Server, see one of the following articles:

 - The Remote Desktop Services home page (Windows Server 2008 R2) on the Windows Server TechCenter.